 | purchase | Several hundred |

-Zero users firing add_shipping_info while purchase fires hundreds of times means the shipping info event is broken.
-Either the GA4 dataLayer push is missing on the shipping step, the Shopify checkout extension is not deployed correctly, or the event is firing but the user property is missing so GA4 deduplicates it to zero.
+Zero add_shipping_info while purchase fires hundreds means the event is broken.
+Either the GA4 dataLayer push is missing, the checkout extension is misdeployed, or the event fires without user_id so GA4 dedupes it to zero.

 |---|---|---|